deeftah/octopus-drone/wp-content/plugins/schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9.3 =
+* Fixed a bug in Yoast SEO integration while checking if plugin is active.
+* Fixed a warning showing when original post status is not set.
+* Fixed a warning when use the Quick Edit screen, could not retrieve post type.
+* Fixed input field styles in post meta.
+* Added new filter schema_wp_filter_description_word_count for description words count.
+* Added new property for post meta called class, to allow styling and targeting inputs.
+* Added new custom Bootstrap 4 styles to be used by extensions.
+* Extended readme.txt file FAQ section with more details about the plugin.
+* Pumped tested version to 4.8.2

 = 1.6.9.2 =
 * Fixed post meta fields array, it was not defined properly.